 Pennsylvania House OKs bills to increase phone bill fees to support 911, 988

-The 911 bill passed 121-82 and would increase the existing $1.65 monthly fee to $1.97 on Pennsylvanians' phone bills.
+The 911 bill passed 121-82, and would increase the existing $1.65 monthly fee to $1.97 on Pennsylvanian's phone bills.
 The funds will support equipment, operations and new technology, sponsors said.
-It is expected to generate an additional $30 million, for a projected total of $365 million in the fiscal year beginning July 1.
+It is expected to generate an additional $30 million, for a projected total of $365 million in fiscal year beginning July 1.

 The House passed the 988 bill 113-90, to create a new 6-cent fee beginning Jan.
 1. The estimated $12 million generated annually to start would help fund operations of the call centers, with staffing, routing of calls and services.